This will download the latest version of Git to your desktop/download area as a dmg file, (it says mavericks in the file name but just ignore that)

 Trumping Xcodes Older Git

-If you have Xcode already installed and have installed command line tools then you already have Git, probably an older version which is distributed with Xcode, this is installed in a path that take precedence in:
+If you have Xcode already installed and have installed command line tools then you already have Git, probably an older version which is distributed with Xcode, this is installed in a path that takes precedence at:

 To run the latest version you need to adjust your shell path so that /usr/bin/git runs after /usr/local/bin